cmaureir/progra-alma/lectures/week1/lecture1.rst

-Once the algorithm solve the problem for which it was designed, must return his results like a message.
+Once the algorithm solve the problem for which it was designed, must return its results like a message.
 The output is represented as::

     print(menssage)